-With two gluten-free eaters in my house, I'm always looking for new and creative ways to do this without bread.
-I have two super delicious, favorite recipes — the one posted here (obviously), and also, my Quinoa Crusted “Fried” Chicken.
+With two gluten-free eaters in my house, I'm always looking for new and creative ways to make a "crust" without bread.

-Bob's Red Mill Hazelnut Meal adds the most wonderful, buttery, nutty flavor imaginable!
+I used Bob's Red Mill Finely Ground Hazelnut Meal to form the crust, and it adds the most wonderful, buttery, nutty flavor imaginable!

 This is not a sponsored post.
 Bob’s Red Mill sent me hazelnut meal for recipe testing, and as always, I only cook with products I love and all opinions are my own.

-- ½ cup grated Gruyère cheese
+- ½ cup Gruyère cheese, grated

-- 1 cup Bob's Red Mill Hazelnut Meal/Flour
+- 1 cup finely ground Hazelnut Meal/Flour

 - 1 teaspoon smoked paprika